 Why Might You Be Struggling to Sleep?

 So now that you know the methods to use to help yourself sleep, it can be helpful to know what might be causing your sleep struggles.
 There are a million reasons why you might have trouble sleeping and identifying a cause can lead to action and prevention.
-Below are a few common reason why you might be unable to sleep.
+Below are a few common reasons why you might be unable to sleep.

 Thinking too much or overthinking is one of the largest causes of sleep deprivation.
 I have suffered from this before when I was back in college, worrying about my papers and exams.
 If you go to bed thinking of something you did in the day or of something you have to do the following day, your brain won’t let you rest.
 Your head is going to be spinning with ideas and you won’t be able to relax.

 There are several techniques to stop yourself thinking.
 One that I used to do was write all my ideas or thoughts on to a piece of paper and then either leave it (if it’s a good idea) or bin it (if it’s a negative idea).
 This would usually clear my head and let me sleep.
-As a said, there are a range of other techniques you can use.
+As a said, there is a range of other techniques you can use.

 2) You Oversleep

 This is very common with individuals with active or stressful lifestyles.
 Oversleeping because you had a late night is an excellent way to prevent yourself from sleeping the following day.
-If this continues you can start to fall into a backwards routine of falling asleep in the early morning and the waking up in the late afternoon.
+If this continues you can start to fall into a backward routine of falling asleep in the early morning and waking up in the late afternoon.
 Not only do you feel more tired but you miss half the day, ruining your schedule.